-Tire pressure should be checked and adjusted as well as inspected for signs of tire wear or visible damage, at least once a month.
-Use a good quality pocket-type gauge to check tire pressure.
+- Check and adjust tire pressure with a good quality pocket-type pressure gauge.
 Do not make a visual judgement when determining proper inflation.
-Radial tires may look properly inflated even when they are under-inflated.
+Tires may look properly inflated even when they are under-inflated. - Inspect tires for signs of tire wear or visible damage.

 After inspecting or adjusting the tire pressure, always reinstall the valve stem cap.
-This will prevent moisture and dirt from entering the valve stem, which could damage the Tire Pressure Monitoring Sensor.
+This will prevent moisture and dirt from entering the valve stem, which could damage the valve stem.

-Inflation pressures specified on the placard are always "cold tire inflation pressure."
-Cold tire inflation pressure 5 is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after a three-hour period.
-The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire side wall.
+Inflation pressures specified on the placard are always "cold tire inflation pressure".
+Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after a three hour period.
+The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire sidewall.

-Check tire pressures more often if subject to a wide range of outdoor temperatures, as tire pressures vary with temperature changes.
+Check tire pressures more often if subject to a wide range of outdoor temperatures, as tire pressures vary with 5 temperature changes.

-Tire pressures change by approximately 1 psi (7 kPa) per 12° F $(7^{\circ}$ C) of air temperature change.
-Keep this in mind when checking tire pressure inside a garage, especially in the Winter.
+Tire pressures change by approximately 1 psi (7 kPa) per 12°F (7°C) of air temperature change.
+Keep this in mind when checking tire pressure inside a garage, especially in the winter.

-Example: If garage temperature = 68° F (20° C) and the outside temperature = 32° F (0° C) then the cold tire inflation pressure should be increased by 3 psi (21 kPa), which equals 1 psi (7 kPa) for every 12° F (7° C) for this outside temperature condition.
+Example: If garage temperature = $68^{\circ}F$ (20°C) and the outside temperature = $32^{\circ}F$ (0°C) then the cold tire inflation pressure should be increased by 3 psi (21 kPa), which equals 1 psi (7 kPa) for every 12°F (7°C) for this outside temperature condition.

 Tire pressure may increase from 2 to 6 psi (13 to 40 kPa) during operation.
-DO NOT reduce this normal pressure buildup or your tire pressure will be too low.
+DO NOT reduce this normal pressure build up or your tire pressure will be too low.

-Tire Pressures For High-Speed Operation
+Tire Pressures For High Speed Operation

-The manufacturer advocates driving at safe speeds within posted speed limits.
+The manufacturer advocates driving at safe speeds and within posted speed limits.
 Where speed limits or conditions are such that the vehicle can be driven at high speeds, maintaining correct tire inflation pressure is very important.
 Increased tire pressure and reduced vehicle loading may be required for high-speed vehicle operation.
-Refer to original equipment or an authorized tire dealer for recommended safe operating speeds, loading and cold tire inflation pressures.
+Refer to your authorized tire or original equipment vehicle dealer for recommended safe operating speeds, loading and cold tire inflation pressures.

-High speed driving with your vehicle under load is dangerous.
+High speed driving with your vehicle under maximum load is dangerous.
 The added strain on your tires could cause them to fail.
 You could have a serious collision.
-Do not drive a vehicle loaded to maximum capacity at continuous speeds above 75 mph (120 km/h).
+Do not drive a vehicle loaded to the maximum capacity at continuous speeds above 75 mph (120 km/h).

-Radial-Ply Tires
+Radial Ply Tires

 Combining radial ply tires with other types of tires on your vehicle will cause your vehicle to handle poorly.
 The instability could cause a collision.
-Always use radial tires in sets of four.
+Always use radial ply tires in sets of four.
 Never combine them with other types of tires.